orlandocarnate/mqtt-weather-station/README.md

 # ESP32 MQTT Weather Station
 This project uses an ESP32 microcontroller paired with a DHT11 sensor to periodically measure temperature and humidity.
 The device connects to WiFi, publishes sensor data as a JSON payload via MQTT, and routes it through RabbitMQ for backend processing.
 To conserve battery, the ESP32 enters deep sleep between transmissions, waking every 5–10 minutes to repeat the cycle.

+For testing and visualization, MQTT Explorer is used to monitor live payloads, while Node-RED displays the data in real-time dashboards.
+This setup enables rapid validation of sensor output and message flow across the pipeline.

 The backend is designed to consume messages using .NET microservices, enabling structured logging, dashboard integration, and scalable data handling.
 The sy

 ## ESP32 Sensor Lifecycle with MQTT and RabbitMQ